matrix-org/matrix-spec-proposals/proposals/2265-email-lowercase.md

 Some users might already have two different accounts associated with the same e-mail address but with different cases.
-This appears to happen in a small number of cases, however, and can be dealt by the identity server's maintainer.
+This appears to happen in a small number of cases, however, and can be dealt with by the identity server's maintainer.

 For example, with Sydent, the process of dealing with such cases could look
 like: